Bringing Back the ‘90s: ‘Speed’ on VHS and One Man’s Quest to Own Them All

 So much happened in 2014 for Ryan and The World Speed Project.
 On April 16, he started a Kickstarter titled Project 2525 (the number of the Speed bus).
 It was first created to get funds to paint his van, but then in May, this happened:

 Sadly though, the Kickstarter failed to make the $11,500 for the actual Speed bus (he fell $8,895 short) and a month later, Ryan had to abort that mission.
-But he did raise enough funds to paint the van that holds all his tapes and last we heard, designs were being worked on for the van’s paint job.
+But he did raise enough money to paint the van that holds all his tapes and last we heard, designs were being worked on for the van’s paint job.
 The Kickstarter campaign also offered the project some free publicity.
 In April and May, Grand High Chairman Ryan (as he refers to himself) was featured in several media outlets, from Good Morning America to VICE Magazine to NPR, and various local outlets.

 In response to the VICE article, Speed screenwriter Graham Yost told EW.com that, “Everyone has been sending me links to the VICE article on this guy.
 I am going to see if I can dig up a copy or two to send to him.
 Other than world peace and ending hunger, I can think of no greater cause than what this one brave and visionary man has embarked upon.”